Montpellier Legal Clinic

 Helping vulnerable people

-Helping individuals facing legal issues.
-Our aim is to improve access to justice for the most vulnerable members of society (students, the elderly, the unemployed, those in precarious situations, etc.), complementing the assistance already provided by the Maison de la Justice et du Droit (Law and Justice Center), lawyers, and all legal professionals.
+To assist individuals facing legal issues.
+Our goal is to improve access to the legal system for the most vulnerable populations (students, seniors, the unemployed, those in precarious situations, etc.) as a complement to the assistance already provided by the Maison de la Justice et du Droit, lawyers, and the legal profession as a whole.

-The Clinic allows students to put the theoretical knowledge they have acquired during their studies into practice by confronting real-life situations.
+The Clinic allows students to apply the theoretical knowledge they have acquired during their studies by dealing with real-life situations.

-At the university level, clinicians at the Montpellier Legal Clinic are law students or students in their second year of law school or above.
-Our teams are mixed so that our older volunteers can share their skills and help develop those of the younger ones.
+At the university level, the clinicians at the Montpellier Legal Clinic are law students in their second year or higher.
+Our teams are made up of both experienced and less experienced members so that our more senior volunteers can share their expertise and help develop the skills of the younger ones.

 ► Are you an individual or a student facing a legal issue?

-The first step is to agree on an initial meeting together.
+The first step is to schedule an initial meeting together.

-> A summary of your request.
-What are you expecting from the Clinic?
+> A summary of your request—what are you looking for from the Clinic?

 > Your availability over the next two weeks ( please provide several options).